- 18 Sep 2008

 The Internalization of Advertising Services: An Inter-Industry Analysis

-Executive Summary — When are advertisers more likely to establish and maintain their own in-house agencies?
+Overview — When are advertisers more likely to establish and maintain their own in-house agencies?
 Despite occasional indications to the contrary, such self-sufficiency has long been viewed by industry observers and scholars as more the exception than the rule in the U.S. advertising and marketing services business.
 With the background that vertical integration in this industry is a neglected domain of research, analysis by HBS professor emeritus Alvin J. Silk and colleagues suggests that while most large U.S. advertisers rely primarily on independent agencies for advertising services, many other advertisers operate in-house advertising units.
 Key concepts include:

 - The organization of the advertising and marketing services industry is likely to undergo considerable change as it absorbs new communication and information technologies, creating challenges and opportunities for both managers and researchers.